Discipline in middle school or high school

 The school head sets the date for the session.

-He summons your child, yourself and possibly the person responsible for defending him by registered letter or hand-delivered against signature.
+It summons your child, yourself (if the child is a minor) and possibly the person in charge of defending them.
+This invitation shall be by registered letter or by hand against signature.

 The head of the establishment shall summon the following persons by any means, including by e-mail: